cocart-headless/cocart-rate-limiting/README.md

 ### Constants

-These are the constants to use in your `wp-config.php` to override the default values.
+These are the constants to use in your `wp-config.php` which will override the default values.

 ```php
 define( 'COCART_RATE_LIMITING_ENABLED', true );